Skip to Content

 A trail kiosk in Wilmington Vermont

-Wilmington has good hiking too!
-There are mountain trails and lake trails.
-Meanders and treks.
+Wilmington has good hiking, too!
+There are mountain trails, lake trails, meanders, and treks.
 Here are our favorite hiking trails in Wilmington, VT.

 The fall view from Hogback Mountain in Wilmington, Vermont.